-A goal of mine is to elevate the human condition through improving institutional methodologies.
+A personal challenge of mine is to elevate the human condition through improving institutional methodologies.
 Along these lines, it has been my experience that sharing can be more efficient, and more economical than hoarding.

-Large organizations tend to fail at innovation.
-It’s no surprise, as employees of such firms have little incentive to go above and beyond the status quo.
-For their work they are rewarded with wages and sometimes stock options, which do not always reflect the effort they put in.
-It’s a contributing cause of why people choose to lead startups; when they do so, their business becomes their child, and the labor they put into it helps it visibly grow.
+It’s no surprise that large organizations tend to fail at innovation –employees of such firms tend to have little incentive to go above and beyond the status quo, as for their work they are rewarded with wages and sometimes stock options that often don’t reflect the effort they put in.
+It’s a contributing cause of why people choose to lead startups; when they do so their business feels tangible, as the labor they put in helps it visibly grow.

-There is room for improvement with incubator models.
-As currently implemented, they can be wasteful.
-There is not much guidance on how money should be spent, and it is often squandered on services that don’t help teams succeed.
-Moreover, they tend to scare away true innovators, as a perversion of incentive can encourage startups to optimize for fast equity inflation rather than true value creation.
-This myopia leads to lost productivity, a distrust of the businesses by prospective employees and customers, and disturbingly, loss of passion for the company founders.
+Incubators are a step in the correct direction, but there is much room for improvement with their models.
+As currently implemented, venture capital can be wasteful as there is often little guidance on how money should be spent, leaving cash squandered on services that don’t help teams succeed.
+Moreover, traditional models tend to scare away innovators, as short term growth targets often encourage startups to optimize for fast equity inflation rather than true value creation.
+Such myopia leads to lost productivity, a distrust of the businesses by prospective employees and customers, and disturbingly, loss of passion from the company founders.

 By giving students free access to tools and mentorship, amazing gadgets were prototyped by self-motivated individuals, all without million dollar budgets.
 Some of them were even useful enough to be turned into viable products, though, establishing channels to do so at the time was beyond the scope of the planned project.

-I hope to do this bigger; to create an organization that allows people access to three things;
+I’ve been exploring ways to do this at a more impactful scale; to create an organization that allows people access to three things;

 - A welcoming community that helps break down the psychological barriers to taking risk, and is open and willing to share experience and wealth among innovative leaders.